The Value of PMI Credentials

 Finally, there is the recruitment aspect.
 With the advent of the internet, jobs have become easier to advertise and easier to find.
 In addition, people tend to be more mobile in their careers and fewer people are staying at the same company for extended periods of time.
 This means more job openings and more people applying for them.

-One thing to keep in mind: Hiring managers often sort through hundreds of applicants for each position, so the presence or absence of a credential can make the difference between making the interview shortlist or not.
+Hiring managers often sort through hundreds of applicants for each position, so the presence or absence of a credential can make the difference between making the interview shortlist or not.
 Once at the interview, hiring organizations generally focus on assessing fit, aptitude, and soft skills.
-Rarely do credentials come up in an interview, instead (much like a driver’s license) a PMP credential is a prerequisite for consideration, but not much more.
+Rarely do credentials come up in an interview, instead (much like a driver’s license) a PMP credential is a prerequisite help make a difference in the hiring process.

-I think credentials help open more doors.
+Credentials help open more doors.
 It is then up to the individual to prove they are more suitable for the role than the other candidates.
 If you find your work mainly through word-of-mouth recommendations, you probably don’t need them.
 If, however you need to compete in an unfamiliar marketplace, they can be extremely valuable.
+If you are looking for upward mobility, a credential can pave the way.
 Like most things in life, your mileage will vary, assess all the information you can find then decide what’s best for you.

 “PMI” “Project Management Professional (PMP)®” “PMI Agile Certified Practitioner (PMI-ACP)®” are registered trademarks of the Project Management Institute, Inc.